 Dandruff could have a fungal infection element to it.
 However, flakiness and powdery residue could be a result of dryness and not necessarily fungal infection.

-So what causes the scalp to become flaky, dry and prone to dandruff?
-Here are the top reasons, and how and what changes in lifestyle and personal care can be highly useful.
+Below are the top reasons for dry scalp and dandruff and what changes in lifestyle and personal care can be useful.

 After playing with SLSs in personal care products, we are now beginning to realize how the harm caused can take a long time to manifest, and does so very slowly.
 Therefore it is not always easy to make the connection between very dry, itchy scalp and the presence of SLSs in products like shampoos.